TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-beta-tester-guide.rst

 -----------------

 1. The new jobs service currently executes forked jobs and Slurm jobs on HPC systems.
-Support for other schedulers, such as PBS, Torque and LFS, will be introduced sometime after the Beta program begins.
+Support for other schedulers, such as PBS, Torque and LFS, will be introduced sometime after the Beta program begins. :red:`Condor, PBS, LFS, Torque, LoadLeveler, and SGE/GridEngine available since version 0.14.`

 2. The Profiles endpoint is not available in the Beta test environment due to the difficulty in migrating the production data.